Amzani/apidesk-sdk-test-def/docs/models/components/listleadsresponsedatatype.md

 # ListLeadsResponseDataType

 Specifies the category of the address, such as 'home', 'work', or 'billing'.
 This helps in identifying the purpose of the address within the lead's contact information.
-The value is expected to be a string that matches predefined address types used in the CRM.
+It is a string value that provides context for how the address is used in CRM operations.

 ## Example Usage